FDA chief to depart after Trump signed off on ousting him

 And in another major episode, Susan B. Anthony Pro-Life America President Marjorie Dannenfelser — a significant figure in anti-abortion efforts — met with White House officials on Friday, pushing for the FDA to reverse regulations that allow providers to send the abortion pill mifepristone through the mail.

 Such a move would have repercussions across the country for abortion access, as the FDA sets the nationwide rules for prescribing the drug.
-Medication abortion now accounts for roughly two-thirds of all US abortions and has helped fuel an overall increase in abortions since the Supreme Court ended nationwide abortion rights protections in 2023.
+Medication abortion now accounts for roughly two-thirds of all US abortions and has helped fuel an overall increase in the procedure since the Supreme Court ended nationwide protections in 2022.

 Social conservatives had warned for months that it could be a motivating issue in the upcoming midterm elections, and the Supreme Court is signaling it could take up the issue.
 But activists had long argued that part of the blame rested on Makary.